trixi-framework/Trixi.jl/docs/src/hohqmesh_tutorial.md

 ```
 Note this step takes about 15-30 seconds as the package `Trixi2Vtk` must be precompiled and executed for the first time
 in your REPL session.
 The above `trixi2vtk` command will convert the solution file at the final time into a `.vtu` file
-which can be readin and visualize with ParaView.
+which can be readin and visualized with ParaView.
 Optional arguments for `trixi2vtk` are: (1) Pointing to the `output_directory`
 where the new files will be saved; it defaults to the current directory.
 (2) Specifying a higher number of
 visualization nodes.
 For instance, if we want to use 12 uniformly spaced nodes for visualization we can execute
 ```julia